-While subject-specific databases and open web resources are great places to look for resources, the library's QuickSearch is another place that you can start.
+While subject-specific databases and open web resources are great places to look for resources, you can also use the library's QuickSearch discovery tool.

-Watch the video below to learn how to find journal articles in QuickSearch.
+Watch the video below to learn how to use QuickSearch to find articles.

 In this short video, you will learn how to quickly find articles, including peer reviewed articles, in QuickSearch.